lifting-bits/patchestry/docs/README.md

 7. Finally, the developer will load the new version of the binary onto the device.
 How the developer loads the new version of the binary is not part of the project.

+## Architecture

+The Patchestry design places a strong emphasis on modularity and seamless developer interaction.
+The developer plays a key role, providing the binary pieces to be patched, a patch description, and instructions on how to apply these patches using the meta-programming framework (meta-patches).
+Contracts are similarly specified and applied by instrumentation using the same meta-language.
+Utilizing state-of-the-art tools, we perform decompilation and program analysis.

+A significant architectural innovation is the MLIR Tower of IRs, which serves as the connecting element.
+This tower facilitates the association of representations between decompiled programs, such as from P-Code and compilable and structured representations like LLVM IR.
+The tower's modularity allows for the specification of any DSL for the decompiled program, with the only requirement being the translation of this DSL to a layer of the tower.
+In our case, Ghidra's P-Code serves as a suitable starting point layer.
+However, this modular design allows new decompilers to be integrated into Patchestry in the future while preserving the rest of the architecture.

+Utilizing the same representation (MLIR dialects) for both the decompiled binary and the compiled patched version facilitates seamless instrumentation and inlining of patches, ultimately producing a patched MLIR (Tower of IRs).
+The tower's various abstraction layers enable precise specification of points of interest, surpassing the limitations of a single representation.
+Additionally, the tower abstracts away from the decompiled representation (P-Code), facilitating modular design in the future.

+Contract handling follows a similar pattern.
+Described in a C-like language, contracts can take the form of static or runtime assertions or error handlers.
+These are inserted into the code while it is in the IR Tower form.
+Runtime checks are then compiled and remain in the patched binary.
+Static contracts are checked using a formal verifier.
+The flexibility to invent new contract mechanisms according to specific needs is a key feature.

+In the verification phase, which is the final step, Patchestry is designed to accommodate various verification methods.
+The Tower allows to produce a customized representation for the analysis, but it is advisable to stick to the same representation as the compilation (such as LLVM IR) to prevent errors during translation.
+Slicing the codebase into independent parts influenced by the patch makes LLVM-based static analysis of the representation with contracts tractable.
+We expect that most of the patches being local influence only a small part of the program, therefore using the dependency analysis, we can isolate the part of the program that needs to be verified.